 Appearing as Penguin’s parents are Paul Reubens and Diane Salinger.
-Reubens is of course knows for his altar ego- Pee Wee Herman.
-Sallinger is best knows for her role as Simone in Pee Wee’s Big Adventure, and 10 years ago as Appolonia in the amazing series “Carnivale” on HBO.
+Reubens is of course known for his altar ego- Pee Wee Herman.
+Sallinger is best known for her role as Simone in Pee Wee’s Big Adventure, a Burton/Reubens film.
+She also played Appolonia in the amazing series “Carnivale” on HBO.
 I met her once, back in 2007 or so.
 Nice lady.

 This is my personal favorite of the original four Batman films.
 This is probably due to the fact that Burton was trusted a bit more as a director.
 In “Batman”, it is obvious that the producers reigned him in.
 Some thought Burton’s aesthetic was not the best fit for the series, effecting his removal as Director for the follow-up.
 This would lead to the resignation of Michael Keaton, as well as the end of any chance to see Pfeiffer in a Catwoman movie.
 Halle Berry would take that honor 12 years later in one of the worst films ever made.